Growth model with externalities for energetic transition via MFG with common external variable: Numerical simulations

 Figure \ref{fig:pollution_quantiles} illustrates the 5\%, 95\% quantiles, and the mean of the pollution process.
 The widening spread between the quantiles highlights the significant impact of common noise, which initially increases before stabilizing.
 Similarly, pollution levels rise and eventually stabilize.

 \paragraph{Discussions on the outputs.}

 Examining the pollution dynamics illustrated in Figure \ref{fig:pollution}, we observe a rapid increase in pollution in both scenarios, driven by the swift expansion of the brown sector.
-This trend can be attributed to the productivity coefficients: Figure \ref{fig:pollution} highlights the fact that, at first, the brown sector's productivity coefficient, $b_1(p)$, is bigger than the green sector's productivity coefficient, $b_2$ (represented by the red line in the figure).
-Consequently, agents are initially incentivized to invest in the brown sector, as depicted in Figure \ref{fig:distributions_1}.
+This trend can be attributed to the production costs: Figure \ref{fig:pollution} highlights the fact that, at first, the brown has smaller production costs, $b_1(p)$, than the green sector, $b_2$ (represented by the red line in the figure).
+Consequently, countries are initially incentivized to invest in the brown sector, as depicted in Figure \ref{fig:distributions_1}.

-At time $t=10$, there is a shift as countries begin investing in the green sector, despite the brown sector still appearing more attractive.
-This shift reflects agents’ expectations of increasing pollution, which would eventually render the brown sector less competitive.
-As a result, it becomes advantageous to develop the green sector, marking the beginning of a transition.
+Note that at time t=2, and even if the Brown sector is much more attractive, countries invest in Green capital.
+It reflects countries’ expectations of increasing pollution, which would eventually render the brown sector less competitive.
+Moreover, the sector is more and more exposed to common noise which also degrade the agents utility since there are risk-averse.
+As a result, it becomes progressively advantageous to develop the green sector, marking already the beginning of a transition.
+It is relevant for real-life applications such as the transition of heater systems.
+If a country has a significant part of heater-systems based on gas, its two main drivers to transition toward cleaner energies such as local biomass would be its expectations for the price of the gas to rise and to fluctuate significantly.